larsks/blog.oddbit.com-posts/2012-11-06-convert-html-to-markdown.md

+---
+layout: post
-Title: Converting HTML to Markdown
+title: Converting HTML to Markdown
-Date: 2012-11-06
+date: 2012-11-06
-Tags: markdown,meta
+tags: markdown,meta
+---

 In order to import posts from [Blogger][] into [Scriptogr.am][] I needed to convert all the HTML formatting into Markdown.
 Thankfully there are a number of tools out there that can help with this task.